Manchester Walking Football December 2017

 We hope you are all set to join us again in the Spring League starting in February and also for the Over 65’s League starting later in that month.
 We are also holding two Over 70’s Cup Tournaments as well as the annual Martin Dawson Memorial Trophy in 2018.

 Finally, and I make no apology for repeating this every post, you have a facility on this website to advertise your weekly sessions, contact details, showcase a gallery etc. Why not take advantage of this, it’s virtually a free one page website.
-If you wonder what your own page could look like click HERE.
-If you would like your details online email me HERE with all the information you would like included.

 This is YOUR website, so please leave a comment below, on any aspect of the league or it’s sessions.
 It’s easy to do.
 You can also raise your own topics by joining the Forum.